kleros109/abovethehollow/src/site/notes/07 Digital Garden/Focaccia  from Radio Bakery.md

 Radio Bakery has rotating focaccia toppings.
 For the Sausage and Chive version:

+>[!check]
+>Crème fraîche is used because its high fat content gives it a high heat tolerance, preventing it from breaking or curdling during baking, unlike sour cream.

 * **Base:** Crème fraîche is spread over the dough.
-    > [!check]
-    > Crème fraîche is used because its high fat content gives it a high heat tolerance, preventing it from breaking or curdling during baking, unlike sour cream.
-*   **Sausage:** A mixture of bacon trimmings and prosciutto trimmings, finely processed to a sausage-like consistency, is generously sprinkled on top.
+- **Sausage:** A mixture of bacon trimmings and prosciutto trimmings, finely processed to a sausage-like consistency, is generously sprinkled on top.
-*   **Olive Oil:** A drizzle of "Golden Nana" extra-virgin olive oil (described as buttery, light, and bright) is added.
+- **Olive Oil:** A drizzle of "Golden Nana" extra-virgin olive oil (described as buttery, light, and bright) is added.
-*   **Dimpling:** This is a critical step.
+- **Dimpling:** This is a critical step.

-    > [!important]
+>[!important]
-    > Confidently press fingers all the way to the bottom of the pan, creating dimples.
+>Confidently press fingers all the way to the bottom of the pan, creating dimples.
 This evenly distributes air bubbles, prevents large tunnels from forming, and creates wells for the toppings and oil to settle into.
 One confident dock is better than multiple hesitant ones, which can degas the dough too much.

 ### Part 3: Baking